-26 Based on information available from the country regulatory authority, the adjustment factor equals 0 for securities where further purchases are restricted due to foreign ownership restriction.
+25 Based on information available from the country regulatory authority, the adjustment factor equals 0 for securities where further purchases are restricted due to foreign ownership restriction.
 In case of India, MSCI monitors securities appearing on the National Securities Depository Limited's (NSDL) & Central Depository Services Limited's (CDSL) official list of securities for which the Red flag or Breach limit has been reached on a daily basis.
 MSCI deletes securities from the MSCI India Indexes that are (i) Appearing on the Breach list (ii) Appearing on the Red Flag/Caution list and have foreign room below 3.75% by giving 2 business days' notice.
 In the case of Mexico, MSCI monitors the foreign investments under the Neutral Trust Program (NTP).
 The NTP structure mandates foreign investors to acquire shares only through it.
 MSCI deletes securities from the MSCI Mexico Indexes having foreign room below 3.75% by giving 2 business days' notice.

-$^{^{27}}$ Please note that this treatment is also applicable in the cases when Liquidity Adjustment Factor is applied as described in the section 3.1.2.4 and 5.2.3.2 existing constituents following a previous reduction in foreign room or index reinclusion of a security deleted as a result of having a foreign room lower than 3.75% will only be considered 12 months after the weight reduction or deletion; unless the upward movement of the adjustment factor is primarily driven by a change in FOL and provided that the increase in FOL28 happened prior to the Price Cutoff Date of the previous Index Review described in Section 3.1.9.
+26 Please note that this treatment is also applicable in the cases when Liquidity Adjustment Factor is applied as described in the section 3.1.2.4 and 5.2.3.2

+Foreign room level will be reviewed on a quarterly basis coinciding with the regular MSCI Index Reviews.
+Generally, an upward movement of the adjustment factor for existing constituents following a previous reduction in foreign room or index re-inclusion of a security deleted as a result of having a foreign room lower than 3.75% will only be considered 12 months after the weight reduction or deletion; unless the upward movement of the adjustment factor is primarily driven by a change in FOL and provided that the increase in FOL27 happened prior to the Price Cutoff Date of the previous Index Review described in Section 3.1.9.